 Now the primary domain is company.com, and the second domain won’t be used anymore in HubSpot.
 Contacts associated with both domains will be displayed on the same company record, and all history activity as well, such as notes, emails, and calls.

-- If the two records show different deal stages, HubSpot keeps the lower stage between the two.
+- If the two records show different lifecycle stages, the stage furthest down the funnel is maintained.

-- If there are two different owners assigned to duplicate contacts, that one belonging to the record you choose to keep will remain.
+- If there are two different owners assigned to duplicate Companies, that one belonging to the record you choose to keep will remain.

 Choosing Criteria for Merging

-If your duplicated records don’t have much activity, choosing a record to keep is not a tough decision.
+If your duplicated records don’t have much activity, choosing a record to keep can be an easier decision.
 You can consider criteria such as:

 - Keep the one with the most recent activity, signaling that this is the record in use

-- Keep the most recently created record for more updated information
+- Keep the most recently created record for potentially more updated information

 Those are all decisions you make with your team after knowing what has been imported to your database and knowing your clients.

 Another common situation is to find several records for the same company with slightly different domains representing different divisions inside an organization.
-Here you can decide to have one general domain to represent the company and have all contacts from different departments associated with this main domain.
-Or you might consider that you may be doing business with different people from different offices, or in different countries, and you don’t want to mix up this information.
+Here, you can decide to have one general domain to represent the Company and have all Contacts from different departments associated with this main domain.
+Or, you might consider that you may be doing business with different people from different offices, or in different countries, and you don’t want to mix up this information.
 This may also be a case for defining a Parent-Child Relationship strategy.

-Once you have decided the best criteria to merge your records, edit the properties to review, or properties visible when comparing records, to help speed up the process of analyzing your contacts or companies.
+Once you have decided the best criteria to merge your records, edit the properties to review, or properties visible when comparing records, to help speed up the process of analyzing your Contacts or Companies.

-In the Manage Duplicates area in HubSpot, click on Edit Surface Properties on the top left:
+In the Manage Duplicates area in HubSpot, click on Edit Properties to Review on the top left:

 There you will be able to choose which properties appear in the Review tab.
-For example, when you click Review, a pop up screen will show you the pair of records with a few properties, such as email, last activity date, create date.
+When you click Review, a pop up screen will show you the pair of records with a few properties, such as email, last activity date, create date.
 If those three properties are enough information for you to choose a record to keep, that's great!
-However, we recommend that you consider a few more items that can be included in this pop up with the edit surface property option.
-Here are a few good properties to include:

 Contact Owner/Company Owner